jloan/ACI/mapping/purposes.md

 In terms of *not penalizing* students for not being middle-class, or white, my intention is to value the students making and attempting to act on situational choices.
 In other words, the student writing in the class is not judged on the quality of the writing product itself, but is judged on the students' ability and willing ness to reflect on both their awareness of the writing situation and the choices they have made to navigate and participate in that situation.

-So, I would forward that this *writing is situational* approach does
+So, I would forward that this *writing is situational* approach does...

-# Course/Teacher Purposes.

-Is there a larger antiracist purpose for the assessment of writing in general in the course?
-Is that larger purpose made clear to students and is it consistently maintained across all the activities in the course?
-Is there a formal moment when students can reflect upon this larger purpose, and connect it to their own practices and experiences?

-# Student Purposes.

-How involved are students in constructing and articulating the purposes for each assessment process?
-Do they have opportunities to create and act upon their own purposes for individual assessment activities?
-How are those individual purposes accounted for in the assessment processes and parts in the ecology?